stat-lab/MOPline/README.md

 ### <a name="run_sv"></a>(1) Run SV detection tools

 The preset algorithms are a combination of tools that have been evaluated for precision and recall, but the user may use a different combination or use other algorithms not listed here.
 The final output file from each algorithm must be converted to a MOPline-specific vcf file using the conversion script in ‘run_SVcallers’ folder of this package.
 The converted vcf file should contain ‘SVTYPE’, ‘SVLEN’, and ‘READS’ keys in the INFO field, where the READS key represents RSS (reads supporting SV).
-The conversion scripts, the corresponding algorithms, and their output files are indicated in the table below.
+Because many short read-based SV detection algorithms, including MOPline, cannot determine the length of INSs, the length of the INS is recorded as 0 or 1 in many INS calls.The conversion scripts, the corresponding algorithms, and their output files are indicated in the table below.

 **Table 1.** Conversion scripts for 10 SV detection algorithms
 |Algorithm|Command using a conversion script (for a sample name, AB)                      |